 칫솔 한번씩 소독하면 좋은것같아요 세균번식도 막아주니까요

-Do you disinfect your toothbrush before using it?
-At least once 'each time'...
+Do you disinfect your toothbrush before use?
+At least once every time…

-Do you disinfect your toothbrush before using it?
-At least once 'each time'...
+Do you disinfect your toothbrush before use?
+At least once every time...

-To prevent surfactants or additives from remaining in your mouth after brushing, you should rinse thoroughly with water.
-Prolonged and high-dose exposure to one of the surfactants, sodium lauryl sulfate, can cause issues such as loss of appetite, tooth staining, and dry mouth.
-The types of surfactants approved by the Korea Food and Drug Administration can be removed with just 1 to 2 rinses, but to wash away other additives and foam, it is recommended to rinse about 5 to 6 times.
+To remove any remaining surfactants or additives from toothpaste after brushing, rinse thoroughly with water.
+Long-term or high-dose exposure to sodium lauryl sulfate, a surfactant, can cause problems such as loss of appetite, tooth discoloration, and dry mouth.
+While surfactants approved by the Ministry of Food and Drug Safety can be removed with just one or two rinses, rinsing five or six times is recommended to remove other additives and foam.

-It is recommended to disinfect your toothbrush once a week.
-Dissolve half a spoon of salt or baking soda in water, then soak the toothbrush for 10 to 20 minutes.
-Soaking it in mouthwash can also provide a disinfecting effect.
+It's recommended to disinfect your toothbrush once a week.
+Dissolve half a spoonful of salt or baking soda in water and soak your toothbrush for 10 to 20 minutes.
+Soaking your toothbrush in mouthwash can also have a disinfecting effect. .

-At this time, toothbrush cases and toothbrush caps should also be disinfected together.
-This is because water tends to accumulate inside, increasing the risk of bacterial growth.
-Additionally, even if the toothbrush is not damaged, it should be replaced every three months.
+At this time, the toothbrush case and cap that hold the toothbrush should also be disinfected.
+This is because water can easily accumulate inside, increasing the risk of bacterial growth.
+Furthermore, even if your toothbrush is intact, it should be replaced at least once every three months.

 =============